 When a Power of Attorney Ends

-Most durable powers of attorney, such as the medical power of attorney or financial power of attorney, start when you become incapacitated.
-They may become no longer be effective in the following situations:
+Most durable powers of attorney, take effect immediately and a springing power of attorney will take effect only when you become incapacitated.
+They may become no longer effective in the following situations:

 - You revoke your power of attorney.
 At any time while you have mental clarity and physical capacity, you may revoke your POA or healthcare directives.